IfeBusola263/to-do-App/README.md

    - "Call mom"
    - "Pick up dry cleaning"
 4. All tasks are automatically added to your list

+**Setup for Mobile**: See installation step 3 for Google Cloud API key configuration.

 ### Creating Your First Task (Manual)
 1. Open the app and tap the **"Add"** button in the header